(406) 404-1600

 SPR 6302 develops a theology and praxis of the initiation and process of ongoing Christian transformation of individuals and communities by the gospel.
 The class examines historical models and modern paradigms for personal as well as community growth.
 (3 credit hours)

 Prayer stands at the heart of the Christian faith.
-SPR 6314 discusses the foundational nature, theology, and practice of prayer, and its attendant issues.
-This course cross-lists as THEO 6314.
+SPR 6303 discusses the foundational nature, theology, and practice of prayer, and its attendant issues.
 (3 credit hours)

 • SPR 6300Independent Studies

 SPR 6300 provides students with the opportunity to work with a faculty member on a particular topic of spiritual formation or theology that is either not covered or not covered in-depth in the other SPR courses.
-To register for this course, students must receive approval from their advisor and from the academic provost.
+To register for this course, students must fill out the online form, and receive approval from their advisor and from the academic provost.
 (3 credit hours)

 • SPR 7301Advanced Studies in Spirituality